Unsupported Browser

 Review the Chapter’s Membership Categories and Dues

-• Refer to the ACS Membership Class and Status document for further details on how ACS categorizes members.
-The document also includes the dues and billing cycle for each ACS membership category
+• Refer to the ACS Membership Fees and Dues for details on how ACS categorizes members.

-• After reviewing the ACS Membership Class and Status document, ask whether the membership categories in your chapter need to be revised
+• After reviewing the ACS Membership Fees and Dues, decide whether the membership categories in your chapter need to be revised.

 “How Many Members Are in Our Chapter?”